-Certificates issued under the "Deutsche Telekom AG secure email CA EO3" sub-CAs contain information verified by Telekom Security.
+Certificates issued under the "Deutsche Telekom AG secure email CA EO3" and "Deutsche Telekom AG secure email CA EO5" sub-CAs contain information verified by Telekom Security.
 All information included in the certificate originates from the DTAG backend systems and is to be regarded as validated.